Defective Blocks- Mica, Pyrite, & Pyrrhotite

 These elements have been found in quarries in the North West and East of Ireland and it is possible that some properties in the Derry City and Strabane District Council area may be affected by them.

-Has Your Property in the Derry & Strabane District been affected by defective blocks?
+Do You suspect that Your Property in the Derry & Strabane District has been affected by defective blocks?

-Derry City and Strabane District Council are keen to hear from any property owners within the Derry and Strabane District Council area who have evidence that their residence/dwelling has been impacted by defective blocks including MICA , Pyrrhotite and Pyrite, as certified by an authorised defective blocks testing organisation or structural engineer.
+Derry City and Strabane District Council are keen to hear from any property owners within the Derry and Strabane District Council area who suspect their residence/dwelling has been impacted by defective blocks including MICA , Pyrrhotite and Pyrite.
+We no longer require property owners to have evidence of this by an authorised defective blocks testing organisation or structural engineer.

-We are carrying out a data collection exercise which will allow us to quantify how many homes / properties within the Derry and Strabane District have already been tested and deemed to be affected by defective blocks.
+We are carrying out a data collection exercise which will allow us to quantify how many homes / properties within the Derry and Strabane District maybe affected by defective blocks.

 Please email: email@example.com with the following details: